best-practice-and-impact/qa-of-code-guidance/book/testing_code.md

 3. Refactor - Make improvements to the quality of the code without changing the functionality

 As with any code that is adequately covered by tests, code written using TDD can be safely refactored.
-We can be more confident that our tests will capture any changes that would unintentionally alter the way our code works.
+You can be more confident that your tests will capture any changes that would unintentionally alter the way our code works.

-The three steps above are repeated to gradually increase the complexity of our code.
+Repeat the above three steps to gradually increase the complexity of your code.
-The first test that is written should focus on the minimum functionality.
+The first test you write should focus on the minimum functionality.
 Then this minimal functionality is implemented, to do nothing more than the test requires.
 On the next iteration the test becomes more complex, as does the code logic.
-In each iteration the refactoring steps means that the increasing complexity of the code is managed.
+In each iteration the refactoring steps means that you manage the increasing complexity of the code.

 This approach provides many benefits beyond good test coverage.
 The iterative nature of TDD encourages you to follow a number of other good practices.